nacular/doodle/README.md

 ## Leave a star

-Let us know what you think by leaving a comment or a star.
+Let us know what you think by leaving a comment or a star ⭐️.